-"Tesla" depicts the operatic rise of a penniless Serbo-Croatian immigrant to the heights of Gilded Age fame and power, the revolutionary race with Thomas Edison to fuel a new era of electricity.
-The second part explores the portentous aftermath: from the peak of worldly renown, Nikola Tesla pursues relentless visions of tapping natural forces that could further liberate mankind, but instead lead to his earthly demise.
-A true visionary, Tesla gave away a vast number of patents because they were fossil fuel-consuming, and went to work on the Tesla Coil which would connect humanity to the very wheelwork of nature and allow the extraction of free and non-polluting energy for all.
-As a result he died a pauper, crushed by the greed and hunger for power of his contemporaries.
+"Tesla" was an immigrant whose transformative ideas challenged the staid society, inherited wealth, and power structure of the Gilded Age.
+It brings to life the revolutionary race with Thomas Edison to fuel a new era of electricity, and the portentous aftermath: from the peak of worldly renown, Nikola Tesla pursues relentless dreams of tapping natural forces that could further liberate mankind, but instead lead to his earthly demise.
+A true visionary, Tesla gave away a vast number of patents that were fossil fuel-consuming, and pursued the Tesla Coil to connect humanity to the very wheelwork of nature and allow the extraction of free and non-polluting energy for all.
+A peer of Mark Twain, Thomas Edison, George Westinghouse and J.P.
+Morgan (all characters in the opera) he nonetheless died a pauper, crushed by the greed and hunger for power of his contemporaries.

 Recorded from Audience during 2004